ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/README-en_US.md

 Copy over one of the prexisting translation files' (preferably tok.lang) data and change the values, the messages on the right, into your langauge.
 After that, just submit a pull request with your changes.

 The interpreter respects the value stored in LANG (enviroment variable.)
 You can change it to force it to use the language you want.

-## **Contributing**

-Simply clone this repository, commit your changes to it, and make a pull request stating why your changes should be accepted.
-Try to keep your code style in line with the current one.
-If you add a new feature make sure to write about it in the documentation (nasin_kepeken-*.md in the folder lipu_pi_kama_sona.)

-The code is documented in Toki Pona, but writing it in English or Russian is also fine.
-Doesn't matter that much.